The first month in your new job working as a Teaching Assistant

-Your first few weeks as a TA may be overwhelming – you’ve potentially got dozens of children you’ll need to get to know and understand how best you can support them.
-They’ll be things on the curriculum that mean you need to brush up on your knowledge.
-You’ll need to adjust to school life and meet the teachers you’re supporting.
+Your first few weeks as a Teaching Assistant may be overwhelming – you’ve got dozens of children you’ll need to get to know and understand how best you can support them.
+There will no doubt be topics on the curriculum that you may need to brush up on your knowledge.
+You’ll need to adjust to school life and meet the Teachers you will be supporting.

 Anticipation Becomes Excitement

-Much like your first day as a student, your first day as a TA promotes feelings of anticipation.
+Much like your first day as a student, your first day as a Teaching Assistant promotes feelings of anticipation.
+If you’re wondering what do Teaching Assistant’s do?
 It’s the same with anything new we start in life; there’s the eagerness to get started, coupled with mild anxiousness about what to expect.
-The longer you’re in the role, you’ll soon learn that those feelings of anticipation make way for daily excitement to see your students, support them and enable them to progress, learn and develop.
+The longer you are in the role, you’ll learn that those feelings of anticipation make way for daily excitement to see your students, support them and enable them to progress, learn and develop.

-Particularly in your first month, every day will see you teach something new, adapt a learning technique to suit a student or rethink how you’ve approached a behavioural issue in class.
-Being a teaching assistant is by no means an easy job, but the variety will make you excited every day.
+In your first month in particular, every day will teach you something new.
+You may adapt a learning technique to suit a student or rethink how you’ve approached a behavioural issue in class.
+Being a Teaching Assistant is by no means an easy job, but the variety and satisfaction will make you excited every day.

 Although behaviour management in the classroom can very much be trial and error, you’ll soon hit the tone and language that works best – ‘stop shouting’ will turn into ‘please speak quietly as others are finding it difficult to concentrate’.
 By the time your first month is behind you, you’ll have behaviour management perfected!